Tulip-Dev/tulip/doc/user/functions.rst

 You can simply create a subgraph by selecting the nodes and edges you want to isolate in your graph and click on the *Create subgraph from selection* option.
 It can be found either with a right click on the graph name in the graph list or in the *Edit* menu.

-From those menus you will also be able to create empty subgraphs.
-You can add here new nodes and edges, which will be directly added into the subgraphs above the current one in the hierarchy.
-The *Create clone subgraph* action will duplicate the target graph in a subgraph just beneath it in the hierchical scale.
+From those menus it is also possible to create empty subgraphs.
+The *Create clone subgraph* action duplicates the target graph in a subgraph just beneath it in the hierchical scale.

-To create a meta-node, you can proceed in a fashion similar to the one followed to create subgraph from selection.
-Once you have picked the nodes, click on the option *Group elements* in the *Edit* menu.
+To create a meta-node, you can proceed like the creation of subgraph from selection.
+Once you have selected nodes, click on the option *Group elements* in the *Edit* menu.

 Optionally, the edge selection for the subgraph creation can be realized with the "Induced Sub-graph" algorithm.